Dspiper/stock-analysis/README.md

-# stock-analysis
+# Stocks Analysis

 ## Overview of Project
 ### Purpose
-In this project, we wanted to help Steve by expanding the dataset to handle the entire stock market over the last few years instead of a dozeon stocks.
-We refacftored the code we previously wrote to be more effiecent and handle the larger dataset, so Steve will be able to do more research for his parents.
+In this project, we wanted to help Steve by expanding the dataset to handle the entire stock market over the last few years instead of a dozen stocks.
+We refactored the code we previously wrote to be more efficient and handle the larger dataset, so Steve will be able to do more research for his parents.
 Link to the dataset can be found here: [VBA_Challenge](https://github.com/Dspiper/stock-analysis/blob/main/VBA_Challenge.xlsm)

 ## Results